"I Hate Being A Nurse." I Get it, And It Doesn't Have To Be This Way.

 I also know that a lot of nurses feel the same sort of emotions that I did - that feeling of being stuck in a situation they can’t stand, without a clear plan to get out.
 I know that’s a big part of why so many of us are burning out.

-That’s why, when I came back to nursing, I put together a plan to teach other nurses to manage their money.
-In my experience, it’s the most important thing you can do to survive in the nursing profession.
 It frees you from the feeling that nursing owns you and that you’re stuck in an unsustainable situation.
-It gives you the freedom to set whatever boundaries around work that you need to and allows you to approach nursing on your own terms.
+It gives you the freedom to set the work boundaries you need.
+It lets you approach nursing on your terms.

 I write about some of the things you need to know on this blog, but the lesson in my story is that it’s not just what you know when it comes to finances, it’s what you do.
 (After all, I got to a position of financial independence before I even realized it because I’d set the right behaviors early in my career.)
 Helping you change your financial behavior and therefore change your life isn’t something I can accomplish just on a blog, but it is what my program, Ultimate Nurse Investing, does for nurses.
 If you want to get started down that path, click here.